Developer-Autodesk/viewer-javascript-tutorial/README.md

 ## What do you need for your project?

 The View & Data web service consists of two APIs.
-The first API is a REST API which allows you to upload and translate 2D/3D models into a light weight format that can be downloaded and displayed by the Second API – a client-side JavaScript API that allows you to embed and customize/automate an interactive 2D/3D model viewer on your web page.
+The first API is a REST API which allows you to upload and translate 2D/3D models into a light-weight format that can be downloaded and displayed by the Second API – a client-side JavaScript API that allows you to embed, customize and automate an interactive 2D/3D model viewer on your web page.

-Depending on your needs you may prefer to write a server or a desktop application to consume the REST API.
+Depending on your needs, you may prefer to write a server or a desktop application to consume the REST API.
 Your choice will be mainly based on how many files you need to translate, and the frequency:

-1- If you need to translate only one (or very few) of your own models to be viewed by other people, then you may prefer to use a desktop application to do this, or one of our demo pages.
+- If you need to translate only one (or very few) of your own models to be viewed by other people, then you may prefer to use a desktop application to do this, or one of our demo pages.

-2- If you need to translate multiple models in a batch process or allow other users to upload their own files, then a web server implementation will be needed.
+- If you need to translate multiple models in a batch process or allow other users to upload their own files, then a web server implementation will be needed.

 ## Obtaining an API Key

-All View & Data API applications must access the service using an API key.
-Using an API key enables you to monitor your application's API usage, and ensures that Autodesk can contact you about your application if necessary.
+All View & Data API applications accesses the service using an API key.
+The API key enables you to monitor your application's API usage, and ensures that Autodesk can contact you about your application if necessary.
 Because these keys are used to authenticate your access to the API, this also protects your data from being accessed without your permission.

 To create your API key:

-* Visit the [Autodesk Developers Page](https://developer.autodesk.com/api/view-and-data-api/) and Sign In with your Autodesk Account (or click the Sign Up link to create an account for free if you don't already have one).
+* Visit the [Autodesk Developers Page](https://developer.autodesk.com/api/view-and-data-api/) and sign in with your Autodesk Account, or click the Sign Up link to create an account for free if you don't already have one.

 * Click the 'Create an App' link.

  ![Create an App](img/createApp.png)

-* Select the 'API' you want to generate a key for.
+* Select the API you want to generate a key for.
 For this tutorial, select the 'View and Data API'.

  ![Choose view and data API](img/selectAPI.png)

-* Complete the form, and submit your request by pushing the 'Create App' button.
-Your application should now appear in your application lists.
+* Complete the form and submit your request by pushing the 'Create App' button.
+Your application will appear in your application list.
 (Note: The 'Redirect URL' field is a required field, but you don't have to provide a real URL if you don't have one - just add something like 'http://www.mysite.com').

  ![App is created](img/appCreated.png)

-* Click on the App you just created to access your Consumer Key and Secret.
+* Click on the newly created App to access your Consumer Key and Secret.
 You can review your App and API keys whenever you like by clicking on the 'My Apps' link after signing in.

  ![](img/showConsummkerKeys.png)

 By default, a key can be used on any site / application.
 However, we strongly recommend that you restrict the use of your key to domains that you administer, to prevent use on unauthorized sites.
 We also recommend you create a new App (API key) for every new application (rather than reusing the same key in multiple applications).